Gapless quantum spin liquid and global phase diagram of the spin-1/2 $J_1$-$J_2$ square antiferromagnetic Heisenberg model: Global phase diagram

 As seen in the inset of Fig.~\ref{fig:dataCollapse}(a), the correlation length $\xi_m$ can be scaled with $\nu=0.99(6)$ and $J_{c1}=0.45(1)$, with the subleading terms $\omega\approx 2$ and $a\approx 14$.
 Next we scale spin and dimer order parameters according to the standard formula~\cite{DQCP3,DQCP7} (here we find subleading corrections are unnecessary):

 where $z$ is the dynamic exponent, $\eta_s$ and $\eta_d$ are critical exponents which govern spin and dimer correlations, respectively. $\nu$ is the correlation length exponent, which can be the same for spin and dimer in the theory of DQCP.
-Here we find the obtained $\nu=0.99(6)$ works well for both spin and dimer cases, similar to the $J$-$Q$ model \cite{DQCP7}.
+Here we find the obtained $\nu=0.99(6)$ works well for both spin and dimer cases at the AFM-QSL and QSL-VBS transition points.
 In Fig.~\ref{fig:dataCollapse} we present data collapse for spin and dimer order parameters using available points from $J_2=0.40$ to 0.60 up to $24\times 24$.
-The extracted critical points for AFM-QSL and QSL-VBS transitions are $J_{c1}=0.45(1)$ and $J_{c2}=0.56(1)$, respectively.
-Assuming $z=1$, critical exponents are listed in Table.\ref{tab:exponents}.
+Assuming $z=1$ , critical exponents $\eta $ are listed in Table.\ref{tab:exponents}.
 Comparing the exponents at $J_{c1}$ and $J_{c2}$, note $\eta_{s1}<\eta_{s2}$ and $\eta_{d1}>\eta_{d2}$, consistent with the following results of spin and dimer correlation functions.
 Actually, from the following parts we know, the QSL is gapless with spin-spin and dimer-dimer correlations both decaying as a power law.
 A single $\nu=0.99(6)$ seems compatible with such a critical property of the QSL.

 In Table~\ref{tab:exponents}. we compare the AFM-QSL and QSL-VBS critical exponents with those from AFM-VBS transition in $J$-$Q$ models (with similar system size) that can be understood by the DQCP scenario.
 We note that the spin exponent $\eta_{s1}=0.38(3)$ at the point $J_{c1}=0.45$ abutting to the N\'eel AFM phase and the dimer exponent $\eta_{d2}=0.26(3)$ at the point $J_{c2}=0.56$ abutting to the VBS phase, are intrinsically close to the corresponding exponents of the $J$-$Q$ model, while the correlation length exponent $\nu=0.99(6)$ is obviously different from the one of the $J$-$Q$ model.
 This might indicate that the critical point associated to the AFM-VBS transition in the DQCP theory can expand into a QSL phase, and we will also provide a potential quantum field theory understanding later.